MitsukiS16/PFL_TP2_T09_G02/README.md

 List of books, papers, web pages and other resources used during the development of the assignment.
 If you used tools such as ChatGPT, list the queries used
 ```

+## TODO

+* Update board to original ayu board
+* Update move parts -> the player shoudl seelct a piece (indicate the coordinates) nad than give th enew movemente (indicate the coordinates)
+* because we have almost infinite options, just print 5 options of movement
+* implement the random player
+* implement the gready player
+* implement when its a win -  If a player can't make a move on his turn, he wins.
+This usually occurs when said player has joined all his pieces in a single group. (its possible to have draws but ww will asume that players want to win and its not cooperate)
+* implenete possible moves of a piece (because if a player sleect a impossible move , we should say its impossible and he have to try again), and this implementaion can be use for the pc select a move
+*